agilie/AGMobileGiftInterface/README.md

 This library simplifies interaction with GIF images and can be easily integrated into your project.

 When can you use AGMobileGiftInterface?

 Use our library if you need to show a GIF image after performing a certain pre-specified action.
+Also our library can capture any interface (screen or view) and throws its UI elements over under the influence of gravity, so that one can move them from side to side obliquely.
 AGMobileGiftInterface can also be helpful for creating animated greetings, designing splash screens or loading, upgrading and supplementing online games as well as in other similar cases.

 Our library helps you achieve the desired result in an easy way with as little lines of code as possible.

 ## Example